Jan 7, 2025 | Divi Resources

 In today’s time, microinteractions have become a fundamental part of web design.
 With the emerging technology, microinteractions are also changing drastically.

-The most common trend seen in the future of microinteractions is the integration of AI in it.
-AI-driven microinteractions are created to be more responsive and tailored to user experience on the basis of their individual taste and preferences.
+The most common trend seen in the future of microinteractions is the integration of AI into it.
+AI-driven microinteractions are created to be more responsive and tailored to the user experience on the basis of their individual taste and preferences.

 Apart from AI, in recent times, you have also witnessed the shift towards voice- and gesture-controlled microinteractions.